 As per the National Recovery Plan, habitat where remaining viable populations occur is considered to be critical to the survival of Cycas megacarpa (Queensland Herbarium 2007).
 The population within the Study Area is considered viable (>3,500 individuals), making all known habitat within the Study Area critical to the survival of the species.
-The projected population size within the Study Area is 141,392 individuals.
+Known habitat has been defined as all land within 80 m of a confirmed record, refer to Section 3.3 for further details.